-As of January 1, 2023, the available-for-sale model has been modified and requires the recording of an Allowance for Credit Loss instead of a reduction of the amortized cost.
+The available-for-sale model requires the recording of an Allowance for Credit Loss when an asset is deemed to be credit impaired.
 Any improvements in expected future cash flows will be reflected as a reduction of the allowance for credit loss.